shainatrevino/Professional-Website/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Shaina Trevino
-  description: "This is a fully featured blog that supports categories,\ntags, series,
+  description: "**This site is currently under construction** \n\nThis is a fully featured blog that supports categories,\ntags, series,
     and pagination.
 Even this sidebar offers \na ton of customizations.\n\nCheck out the _index.md file in the /blog folder \nto edit this content. \n"
   show_sidebar_adunit: true